-The one-year Dental Assisting Certificate programme combines lectures and clinical practice in preparation for a career in private practice, dental clinics, and other public health facilities.
+The ten-month Dental Assisting Certificate program is accredited by the Commission on Dental Accreditation of Canada.
+The program combines lectures and clinical practice in preparation for a career in private practice, dental clinics, and other public health facilities.

 Students gain extensive clinical experience throughout the programme.
 In addition to working at the CNC Dental Clinic (open to the general public), the curriculum includes a sixweek practicum of full-time experience in a dental office.